AishaWP/Final-Project-J124/README.md

 * What is the average amount of money the police get yearly?
 The average amount of money that was allocated to the police from 2011-2021 was $38,707,538.64

 ![Screen Shot 2022-08-07 at 7 27 28 PM](https://user-images.githubusercontent.com/109619683/183337978-31b26e67-bfa4-4eeb-9d91-c65e4610a901.png)
+* How has the City of Escondido's overall budget changed over the past decade?
+* A short summary of the story.
+A paragraph is sufficient.
+Just be as specific and detailed as possible.